Impervious surface: Environmental effects

-The total coverage by impervious surfaces in an area, such as a municipality or a watershed, is usually expressed as a percentage of the total land area.
+The total coverage by impervious surfaces in an area, such as a municipality or a drainage basin, is usually expressed as a percentage of the total land area.
 The coverage increases with rising urbanization.
 In rural areas, impervious cover may only be one or two percent.
-In residential areas, coverage increases from about 10 percent in low-density subdivisions to over 50 percent in multi-family communities.
+In residential areas, coverage increases from about 10 percent in low-density subdivisions to over 50 percent in multifamily communities.
 In industrial and commercial areas, coverage rises above 70 percent.
 In regional shopping centers and dense urban areas, it is over 90 percent.
 In the contiguous 48 states of the US, urban impervious cover adds up to 43000 mi2.
 Development adds 390 mi2 annually.
 Typically, two-thirds of the cover is pavements and one-third is building roofs.

 Mitigation of environmental impacts

 Impervious surface coverage can be limited by restricting land use density (such as a number of homes per acre in a subdivision), but this approach causes land elsewhere (outside the subdivision) to be developed, to accommodate the growing population.
 (See urban sprawl.)
 Alternatively, urban structures can be built differently to make them function more like naturally pervious soils; examples of such alternative structures are porous pavements, green roofs and infiltration basins.

 Rainwater from impervious surfaces can be collected in rainwater tanks and used in place of main water.
 The island of Catalina located West of the Port of Long Beach has put extensive effort into capturing rainfall to minimize the cost of transportation from the mainland.

 Partly in response to recent criticism by municipalities, a number of concrete manufacturers such as CEMEX and Quikrete have begun producing permeable materials which partly mitigate the environmental impact of conventional impervious concrete.
 These new materials are composed of various combinations of naturally derived solids including fine to coarse-grained rocks and minerals, organic matter (including living organisms), ice, weathered rock and precipitates, liquids (primarily water solutions), and gases.
-The COVID-19 pandemic gave birth to proposals for radical change in the organisation of the city, being the drastic reduction of the presence of impermeable surfaces and the recovery of the permeability of the soil one of the elements.
+The COVID-19 pandemic gave birth to proposals for radical change in the organisation of the city, being the drastic reduction of the presence of impermeable surfaces and the recovery of the permeability of the soil one of the elements of the Manifesto for the Reorganisation of the city, published in Barcelona by architecture and urban theorist Massimo Paolini and signed by 160 academics and 350 architects.